ACADEMIC INFORMATION

 - Internal Credit by Exam

-- Continuing Education Mirror Courses
+- Job Training and Workforce Education Mirror Courses

 - Licensure and Professional Certification

 The offices of Instruction and Student Services work collaboratively to process assessment requests.
 The Office of the Vice President for Instruction ensures PLA adheres to institutional policies and regional accreditation standards, maintains academic integrity, and follows current business processes.
-The Vice President for Student Services provides support to PLA applicants through academic advising, application assistance, and credit posting.
+The Vice President of the Student Experience provides support to PLA applicants through academic advising, application assistance, and credit posting.
 HC policies and procedures are consistent with Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) principles and with Hill College Board Policies EGA (Legal) and EGAA (Local).

 This PLA Guidelines and Procedures Manual provides students with insight regarding student eligibility requirements to request credit, the credit for prior learning guidelines, the amount of fees required if applicable, the criteria for each prior learning assessment, and the HC procedures for granting credit.